Training Model: A Scholar-Practitioner Program

 Students learn applied professional skills through formal coursework and through clinical training experiences supervised by faculty and professionals in the community.
 Each student is assigned a professional training advisor who, along with the student’s core faculty advisor, helps the student to formulate an individualized plan for practicum and internship training designed to insure (a) that training experiences are consistent with the student’s growing skill levels and professional goals and (b) that the student is exposed to a breadth of training experiences with a variety of clinical populations and professional role models.

-Students select their practicum and local internship placements from more than 80 agencies.
+Students select their practicum placements from more than 80 agencies.
 Most of these facilities are within a 25-mile radius of the campus, but some are as far as 80 miles away for the benefit of advanced students who live in Orange County.
 These agencies have over 350 professional training positions.
 The Professional Training Office coordinates these experiences and provides continuous oversight to insure that students receive high quality clinical training experiences.

 The knowledge and skills necessary to conduct independent clinical research are introduced during the first year of the program and built upon in the years that follow.
 Students select a core faculty member under whose direction the student participates in a first year Research Practicum experience.
 Students learn to design their own studies in the second year and simultaneously begin their enrollment in the dissertation research course sequence that continues through the completion of the dissertation.
 Students must complete their dissertation proposals prior to applying for the internship training experience.